dheerajvats21/Java-Basics/JVM - Memory Management.md

 As during full GC all nodes looked , no Card tables must be used.

-:bulb: Now are we thinking right..
+### :bulb: Now are we thinking right..
 How would we know ...
 Yess the time has come..
-Lets deep dive into GCs for Majot Garbage Collection.
+Lets deep dive into GCs for Major Garbage Collection.
 They are of 5 types.
 1) Serial GC
 2) Parallel GC
 3) Parallel Old GC (Parallel Compacting GC)